msmolkin/notes.smolkin.org.old/content/notes/from phone/2023-07-31 from phone.md

 +++
-title = ‘“A biological male”’
+title = '"A biological male"'
 +++

 When the world is against you, you must adapt.